umd-lib/dspace-angular/docs/DrumAngularCustomization.md

 personal information such as email addresses.

-In DSpace 6, the license file was not downloadable, and we are continuing that policy in DSpace 7, to avoid potentially exposing user-specific information.
+In DSpace 6, the license file was not downloadable, and we are continuing that policy in DSpace 7 and later, to avoid potentially exposing user-specific information.

 Note: It does not seem possible in DSpace to restrict the download of files in the "License bundle", as it is in the "Original bundle", so if a user knows the